microsoft/fluentui/rfcs/shared/build-system/08-type-checking-perf-improvements.md

 - scaffold gymnastics and generator tweaks

+## Conclusion

+We gonna implement solution `2.2 move/encapsulate problematic parts of code to separate packages` with `nested folder structure` option.

 ## Discarded Solutions

 <!-- As you enumerate possible solutions, try to keep track of the discarded ones.
 This should include why we discarded the solution. -->